 Parties must prepare and give information about their case to the judicial arbitrator and other parties at least five (5) court days before the arbitration hearing.
-Parties may use the Arbitration Statement (Local Court Form ADR-404) or write this information on their own paper.
-This form is available online at www.cc-courts.org/adrforms.
 This information must not be longer than five (5) pages and must include:

-- (1) The name and title (or relationship to the case) of all people who will attend arbitration; - (2) A brief statement of the legal and factual issues in the case, and the party's views on liability and damages; and

-(3) Copies of any documents that will help the arbitrator understand the issues in dispute.
+- (1) The name and title (or relationship to the case) of all people who will attend arbitration; - (2) A brief statement of the legal and factual issues in the case, and the party's views on liability and damages; and - (3) Copies of any documents that will help the arbitrator understand the issues in dispute.